sophgdn/tracery/readme.md

 ## A text-expansion library

-Go here to @galaxykate's [tracery](https://github.com/galaxykate/tracery) to understand how to use & modify this
+Go here to @galaxykate [tracery](https://github.com/galaxykate/tracery) to understand how to use & modify this

 ### Write grammar objects, get generative stories